alchemyplatform/aa-sdk/site/packages/overview.md

 ## [`aa-accounts`](/packages/aa-accounts/)

 This packages provides various implementations of `BaseSmartContractAccount` for interacting with different Smart Accounts.
 This package is not required to use `aa-core` or `aa-alchemy`.
-If you want to use your own Smart Account implementation, you can do so by following the guide "Using Your Own Account"(TODO: create this guide!).
+If you want to use your own Smart Account implementation, you can do so by following the guide ["Using Your Own Account"](/smart-accounts/accounts/using-your-own).

 If you'd like to use a Smart Account that is not supported by this package, you can implement `BaseSmartContractAccount` yourself and use it with `aa-core` or `aa-alchemy`